SoptikHa2/desed/README.md

 ## What is the roadmap for future updates?

 I would like to introduce syntax highlighting and add this tool to standard repositories of all major distributions.

+## Is this a joke?

+I thought it was.
+But apparently it's actually useful for some people.